pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ???

-- Note that the line `this.x -= this.vx` is used to move the ball back a timestep so it's no longer intersecting with the paddle - this will help it not become embedded in the paddle!
+- Note that the line `this.x -= this.vx` is used to move the ball back to where it was in the previous frame so it's no longer intersecting with the paddle - this will help it not become embedded in the paddle!
+- (Though it's not perfect.)

 ---